osteele/claude-chat-viewer/README.md

 - View Claude chat JSON exports in a readable format
 - Support for code blocks with syntax highlighting
+- Download all code and artifacts as a zip file
 - Copy entire conversations with formatting preserved
 - Display Claude's thinking process (optional)
 - Print-friendly layout